Pikinini (Pikinini) Ohashi husband and wife

 How was the support of the local government since you moved?

-How do you like living in Niseko Town?
+How is the living comfort of Niseko Town?

 Have you been surprised or unexpected when you moved?

-"As a season, it is very nice to live in summer.
-It is cold in winter and hard to snow.
-I like skiing and moved to Niseko, but I was too busy to think that I could not afford to ski. is."
+"The season is very comfortable in summer.
+It's cold in winter and it's hard to remove snow.
+I love skiing and moved to Niseko Town, but I'm too busy and I can't afford to ski. is."

 What kind of dream do you have in the future?